 Figuring out how to end an email professionally can be time-consuming as there's no one-size-fits-all solution.
 Is "Best" boring?
 Am I overdoing it with "Sincerely"?
 Leaving the sign-off out will solve the problem, right?
 We've all been there.

-On the other hand, overlooking the closing is like dropping the ball before the goal line.
+On the other hand, overlooking the email closing is like dropping the ball before the goal line.
 It’s literally the last thing the recipient reads before making a decision on their response.
-Still, when writing an email the ending is too often treated as an afterthought no matter how important the message is.
+Still, email endings are too often treated as an afterthought no matter how important the message is.
 That's why it's about the time you get to know different ways to end an email.

 Why using professional email closings is important